Electronics Recycling Center

 Cash and credit/debit cards are accepted.
 Sorry, no checks.
 The cash fee to recycle electronics is $0.50/pound.
-There is an additional 1.5% convenience fee for debit card users and a 2.5% convenience fee for credit card users.
-Both types of cards have a minimum convenience fee charge of $2.50.
-Card type is automatically determined by the terminal.
+There is an additional 2.3% convenience fee for credit/debit card users.
+Both types of cards have a minimum convenience fee charge of $1.00.
+How will my total electronics recycling bill be determined?

 All of your electronics will be weighed on a certified floor scale.
 The total weight of your electronics will be multiplied by 0.5 to determine your cash price.
-If using a debit card, the cash price will be multiplied by 1.015 and if using a credit card the cash price will be multiplied by 1.025 to arrive at your total bill.
-The minimum debit and credit card convenience fee is $2.50.
+If using a credit or debit card, the cash price will be multiplied by 1.023 to arrive at your total bill.
+The minimum credit and debit card convenience fee is $1.00.
 The total weight of your electronics and the total bill will be presented to you before payment is accepted.